The Gardens are open noon - 5:00 pm

 chain link fence and locating a new more decorative fence 20-feet closer

-to the curb, the FPCS began the process of transforming the
+the FPCS began the process of transforming the

 debris-strewn storm basin and teen hangout into a future passive